City-of-Helsinki/mlops-template/README.md

 **INFO BOX: Some useful commands with git**

-See which files have changes since the last commit: `git status`
+    git status #See which files have changes since the last commit: `git status`

-Add files to a commit: `git add [file names/paths separated by whitespace ' ']`
+    git add [filenames separated by whitespace ' '] # Add files to a commit. * will add all files, and . will add everythin in a directory

-Create commit: `git commit -m "[short description of the changes you made]"`
+    git commit -m "[short description of the changes you made]" # Create commit and explain what you changed

-Push commit to remote repository (GitHub server): `git push origin -u`
+    git push origin -u # Push commit to remote repository (GitHub server)

 *A good rule of thumb is to commit every change you make, and push at the end of the day when you stop working!*

-Load changes that someone else has made: `git pull`
+    git pull # Load changes that someone else has made

 If you are working with a team of people, you will most likely run into conflicts when pushing or pulling code.
 This means, that there are overlapping changes in the code.
 Read more from [Stack Overflow](https://stackoverflow.com/questions/161813/how-to-resolve-merge-conflicts-in-a-git-repository) or [GitHub docs](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github) on how to resolve conflicts.

-Remove files so that git will also stop tracking them `git rm [file name]` (`rm -r` for folders)
+    git rm [file name] # Remove files so that git will also stop tracking them  (`git rm -r [folder]` for folders)

 To ignore files or folders from being tracked by git, add them to `.gitignore` file.
 In this template the `data` and `results` folders have been added to the `.gitignore`.
 We do not want to version them with git, as it will explode the size of the repository.

+Branches are like alternative timelines in your commit history.
+They allow you to test out things that radically change the code.

+    git branch # Check out current branch

+    git branch [branch_name] # Make a new branch

+    git checkout [branch name] # Change to another branch

 In addition, there are many fancy features for git that enable comparing differences, collaborative work, debugging, automated testing and other crazy things.
-However, there are better sources for learning all that stuff.
+However, there are better sources for learning all that stuff, like this [free ebook](https://git-scm.com/book/en/v2).

 ---